AdnanHodzic/displaylink-debian/README.md

   Regardless of which Linux kernel version you're using.

-  If your distribution is not on the list, please [submit a request to add support for it](https://github.com/AdnanHodzic/displaylink-debian/issues/new).
+  If your distribution is not on the list, make sure to include debug information by running: `sudo ./displaylink-debian.sh --debug` and [submit a request to add support for it](https://github.com/AdnanHodzic/displaylink-debian/issues/new).

 #### Technical